The Most Incredible People Are Often the Most Overlooked.

 Surface-level has never really been my thing.

-I wander.
+I don’t skim — I wander.

 Like, hardcore.

-I follow little threads.
+I pull on and follow all the little threads.

 I connect ideas across conversations, notes, and stories.